galaxyproject/training-material/topics/transcriptomics/tutorials/scrna/tutorial.md

 Here we can see the three distinct regions along the x-axis that correspond to our expected CelSeq2 Schema:

- * 1 - 6 bp: smooth, relatively constant bases.
+ * 01 - 06 bp: smooth, relatively constant bases.
- * 7 - 12 bp: noisy, highly varied distribution of bases.
+ * 07 - 12 bp: noisy, highly varied distribution of bases.
- * 13 - 30bp: T-dominated region
+ * 13 - 30b p: T-dominated region

 We can see that the distribution of the first 6bp is relatively more even than the following 6bp which seems to have more extreme variation.

 > ### {% icon question %} Question
 >
-> Why is the UMI barcode base distribution smoother than the Cell barcode base distribution?
+> Why is this the case?
+Why is the UMI barcode base distribution smoother than the Cell barcode base distribution?
 > >
 > > ### {% icon solution %} Solution
 > >
 > > There are far more UMIs than cells.
-Cells are designed and selected with a specified edit distance greatly limiting their availability in the data.
+Cell barcodes are designed and selected with a specified edit distance, greatly limiting their availability in the data.
 UMIs are not so well-curated -- i.e it is possible to encounter the same UMI in the same cell multiple times.
 The more extreme variation in the 7-12bp region is simply caused by a fewer number of samples.
 > >
 > {: .solution}
 {: .question}